hashgraph/hedera-sdk-tck/README.md

-# hedera-sdk-tck
+# Hedera SDK TCK

-A TCK (Technology Compatibility Kit) used to verify compliant implementations of a Hedera SDK
+A Technology Compatibility Kit (TCK) is a set of tools, documentation, and test suites used to verify whether a software implementation conforms to a specific technology standard or specification.
+The hedera-sdk-tck aims to verify compliant implementations of a Hedera SDK.
+It will encompass tests that validate the implmentation of consensus node software transactions and queries, performance and longevity testing.

 # test-driver-js